A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 Radiation therapy delivered to the cancer from within the body.
 Brachytherapy is the most common type of internal radiation therapy.
 Other types include radionuclide therapy and SIRT (selective internal radiation therapy).

-A specialist doctor who uses imaging scans to diagnose cancer, may perform biopsy under ultrasound or CT, and delivers some treatments using imaging.
+A specialist doctor who uses imaging scans to diagnose cancer, may perform a biopsy under ultrasound or CT, and may deliver some treatments.

 Being physically and emotionally close to someone.